MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-faq.md

 ### Can I use the Software in a live operating environment?
 The software is a pre-release version, and we do not recommend that organizations run Windows Insider Preview builds outside of their test environments.
 This software may not work the way a final version of the software will.
 We may change it for the final, commercial version.
 We also may not release a commercial version.

-### Can a single MSA or AAD account be used to register more than one PC in the program?
-Yes.
-If each PC has a valid Windows 10 or Windows 10 Mobile license you can use your MSA on as many devices as you’d like.
-However, the main concern would be that within the feedback it all looks like it comes from a single user.
-If multiple devices are experiencing problems with a build, you’d want the ability to submit the same feedback from multiple people (or upvote the same piece of feedback).